From Elizabeth Hudson: Seaside Shangri-Las

 In a town known for its seafood, a family ice cream business serves up nostalgic standards and creative concoctions that change with the seasons.

-For almost 60 years, vacationers have been bringing their pampered pets to Atlantis Lodge in Pine Knoll Shores for beach getaways worthy of man’s best friend.
+For more than 60 years, vacationers have been bringing their pampered pets to Atlantis Lodge in Pine Knoll Shores for beach getaways worthy of man’s best friend.

 More than 45 years ago, a fishing family started a seafood market to sell their catch.
 The market expanded into a mainstay restaurant in Salter Path whose varied menu includes a seasonal special that celebrates coastal resilience.